uvaml1/uvaml1.github.io/index.md

 ## UvA - Machine Learning 1

 Welcome to the public page for the course Machine Learning 1.
-The course is part of the Artificial Intelligence master program at the University of Amsterdam.
-Course developed by the Amsterdam Machine Learning Lab.
+The course is part of the [Artificial Intelligence master program](https://www.uva.nl/en/programmes/masters/artificial-intelligence/artificial-intelligence.html) at the [University of Amsterdam](https://www.uva.nl/en).
+The course is developed by the [Amsterdam Machine Learning Lab](https://amlab.science.uva.nl) and currently thought by [dr.ir.
+Erik Bekkers](https://scholar.google.com/citations?hl=en&user=yeWrfR4AAAAJ&view_op=list_works&sortby=pubdate).

-This page presents an overview of the course including links to the lectures (this Youtube channel) and the corresponding annotated slides in pdf.
-Our UvA students are referred to Canvas for extra materials such as practice exercises, homework assignments, lab assignments (jupyter notebooks) and additional resources.
+This page presents an overview of the course including links to the lectures ([this Youtube channel](https://www.youtube.com/playlist?list=PL8FnQMH2k7jzhtVYbKmvrMyXDYMmgjj_n)) and the corresponding annotated slides in pdf.
+Students enrolled for the course are referred to Canvas for extra materials such as practice exercises, homework assignments, lab assignments (jupyter notebooks) and additional resources.

-In this lecture series we follow closely the Pattern Recognition and Machine Learning book by Bishop.
+In this lecture series we follow closely the [Pattern Recognition and Machine Learning](https://www.microsoft.com/en-us/research/people/cmbishop/prml-book/) book by Bishop.
 Relevant chapters are indicated at the start of each video.

 ### Weekly overview